Always consult a medical doctor or patient care specialist before using aminophylline.

 Aminophylline works as both a non-selective phosphodiesterase inhibitor and non-selective adenosine receptor antagonist.
 By acting on these receptors, aminophylline causes bronchodilation, diuresis, cardiac stimulation, and gastric acid secretion.

-Aminophylline is contraindicated in patients with developed hypersensitivity to ethylenediamine or those allergic to theophylline, caffeine, theobromine, or any of the excipients.
+Aminophylline injection is contraindicated in patients with developed hypersensitivity to ethylenediamine or those allergic to theophylline, caffeine, theobromine, or any of the excipients.
 Aminophylline is also contraindicated in patients with acute porphyria.

 Do not take aminophylline if:

 - You are allergic to aminophylline or other containing ingredients;